History of Sex in Cinema:

 Director Lee Daniels' daring, exploitative and provocative melodramatic crime-thriller (his directorial debut film) pushed the envelope and provided shock value with its story of inter-racial (and incestual) sex and crude violence.

 It told about a female assassin named Rose (Helen Mirren) who was diagnosed with terminal cancer.
-She and younger inter-racial lover/step-son Mikey (Cuba Gooding, Jr.) were commissioned to kill Vickie (Vanessa Ferlito), the supposedly unfaithful wife of Clayton (Stephen Dorff), a sociopathic and villainous mob boss.
-Their plan went awry when Vickie's 9-month pregnancy compelled Rose and Mikey to protect her and her newborn son.
+She and her younger inter-racial lover/step-son Mikey (Cuba Gooding, Jr.), a shadowboxer, were commissioned to kill Vickie (Vanessa Ferlito), the supposedly unfaithful wife of Clayton (Stephen Dorff), a sociopathic and villainous mob boss.
+Their plan went awry when Vickie's 9-month pregnancy compelled Rose and Mikey to help her give birth when her water broke as they were about to kill her - and they then protected her and her newborn son.

 In addition to the film's crude and violent content, it also contained sexually-graphic scenes.
-In an early controversially-indulgent scene of sodomy and anal sexual assault, Clayton gagged Tommy (Jack Krizmanich) with an 8-ball and rammed a jagged, half-broken pool cue up his rear (off-screen) before killing him.
+In an early controversially-indulgent scene of sodomy and anal sexual assault, Clayton threatened traitorous Tommy (Jack Krizmanich) when he was tied down to a pool table, accusing him of having sex with Vickie.
+An 8-ball was used as a gag in his mouth.
+Clayton rammed a jagged, half-broken pool cue up his rear (off-screen) before killing him.

-In another equally-controversial scene, while having coital sex from behind with his topless girlfriend (Maria Soccor) draped over a desk - Clayton withdrew himself when interrupted by an argument outside his door, exhibiting his semi-erect condom-covered penis, and then shot dead those who disturbed him.
+In another equally-controversial scene, while having coital sex from behind with his topless girlfriend (Maria Soccor) draped over a desk - Clayton withdrew himself when interrupted by an argument outside his door, exhibiting his semi-erect condom-covered penis, and then shot dead those who disturbed him ("What did I tell ya about talkin' when I'm f--kin'?").

-And in an outdoor sex scene between Mikey and Rose, he shot her in the head with a revolver as she climaxed - an unusual mercy killing.
+And in an outdoor sex scene between Mikey and Rose, Mikey shot her in the head with a revolver as she climaxed - an unusual mercy killing.

 Desperate Housewives ABC-TV sitcom star Felicity Huffman earned an Oscar nomination for her role in this low-budget, R-rated independent road film.
 She was in a gender-bending role as: